bert27/Wifi-irrigation-system/README.md

 Load the sketch of the server in the esp8266 using the arduino ide and the com port connected by usb

 --------

-*The server is required to act as a proxy and bypass cors restrictions.
- Allows you to build an api with third party urls.

-This example uses mocha to test node as Server  and joke to test react as client.
 In conf change the name and password of your wifi
 --------

 Full responsive design with sass